yeagerist-123/Riscv-Soc-Tapeout-week1/day-4/README.md

 ## 5. Labs on GLS and Synthesis-Simulation Mismatch

-### Lab 37: GLS Mismatch Demonstration (Part 1)
+### Lab 1: GLS Mismatch Demonstration (Part 1)

-Demonstrates how certain RTL constructs can produce different results in GLS compared to RTL simulation.
+Here we check the wave form in GTKWAVE of only rtl and then gls waveform and verify whether we get the same. the verilog file we use is `ternary_operator_mux.v` follow previous steps to get the below gtkwave

+next observe netlist by invoking yosys, you get the below netlist

+now use
+`1.iverilog ../my_lib/verilog_model/primitives.v ../my_lib/verilog_model/sky130_fd_sc_hd.v ternary_operator_mux_net.v tb_ternary_operator_mux.v
+ 2. ./a.out
+ 3. gtkwave tb_ternary_operator_mux.vcd
+ `
+ you should see

+ here wire _0_,_1_ imply that this is GLS.
+You can see that both are same

-### Lab 38: GLS Mismatch Demonstration (Part 2)
+### Lab 2: GLS Mismatch Demonstration (Part 2)

-Further explores mismatches, emphasizing the importance of gate-level verification.

-*(Screenshots and outputs to be added in your local repo as needed)*
+Here we use verilog file bad_mux.v(do the same steps as mentioned above to compare both rtl and gls waveforms) gtkwave for rtl

+yosys netlist

+gtkwave for gls

+clearly you can observe the difference that in gls output changes according to i0 when sel is low and according to i1 when sel is high.

 ---

 ## 6. Labs on Synth-Sim Mismatch for Blocking Statements

-### Lab 39: Synth-Sim Mismatch Caused by Blocking Assignments (Part 1)
+### Lab 3: Synth-Sim Mismatch Caused by Blocking Assignments

-Shows how blocking assignments in sequential logic can create mismatches between simulation and synthesis.
+Shows how blocking assignments in sequential logic can create mismatches between simulation and synthesis. we use blocking_caveat.v file here which performs [(a|b)&c] gtkwave of rtl synthesis shows clear mismatch as due to blocking statements it considers previous values.

-### Lab 40: Synth-Sim Mismatch Caused by Blocking Assignments (Part 2)

-Demonstrates how replacing blocking assignments with non-blocking assignments resolves the issue.

-*(Screenshots and outputs to be added in your local repo as needed)*
+yosys netlist:

+gtkwave of gls synthesis:

+here you can see that the mismatch problem has been solved as it looks only at instantaneous value

 ---